Saifadin/postonents/README.md

 ## Installation

-_Disclaimer: You need to be on a React version with hooks, for this to work._
+_Disclaimer: You need to be on a React version larger then 16, for this library to work as we are using the new Context API._

 To start with `postonents` install: